 In 2007 Jess established Outlooke Pointe Foundation (OPF), an organization with the aim of reigniting passion for the nation through the support of artistic initiatives.
 He has also taken active roles in several professional and socio-civic groups, such as the Philippine Legal Forum, Philippine Bar Association, and was also a commissioner of Bar Discipline for Integrated Bar of the Philippines.
 Being an educator himself, he was a member of the Board of Trustees of both the Universities of Iloilo and Pangasinan.
 He also lectured at the MBA-JD Program of the De La Salle-F.E.U.
 Institute of Law.

 Joshua Alexander Manalo

 OPF’s projects and art collection are managed by Joshua Alexander “Joey” Manalo.
 Joey is also a classically trained pianist having navigated through scores on his own from the age of six, eventually taking private lessons and graduating cum laude in 2009 at Rutgers University with a Minor in Music and a Major in Psychology.
 He was then taken under the wing of pianist Jovianney Emmanuel Cruz and had his orchestral debut on February 2011 in Insular Life Theater under the baton of conductor Marlon Daniel.
 In 2013, he completed his Masters in Global Entertainment and Music Business at The Berklee College of Music, Valencia Campus.
-Joey has performed in many master classes and venues such as Cultural Center of the Philippines, Philam Life Theater, Fondation Bell’Arte Paris, Royal Conservatoire of Scotland and Wiener Musikseminar.
+Joey has performed in various master classes and venues such as Cultural Center of the Philippines, Philam Life Theater, Manila International Piano Festival, Fondation Bell’Arte Paris, Royal Conservatoire of Scotland and Wiener Musikseminar.